sarthak9999gupta/Python3_project/Snake Game/README.md

-# Snake Game Readme
+# Snake Game

-## Introduction
-This readme file provides an overview of a simple Snake Game implemented in Python using the Turtle graphics library.
+This README file provides an overview of a simple Snake Game implemented in Python using the Turtle graphics library.
 The game features a snake that moves around the screen, eating food to grow longer while avoiding collisions with the border or itself.

 ## Table of Contents
 1. [Game Overview](#game-overview)